David Leeson: Unattributed photos

 While Leeson's work is well known within the journalism community, he has endured a number of cases of credit for his Iraq photos being given to others, following his loaning of a CD of 200 full-resolution photos to the U.S. Army 3rd Infantry Division for one-time use in a yearbook for the soldiers.
 He has written about the incident in a public blog, stating that although he included copyright symbols with each photo, placed a README file on the CD explaining that the images were for one-time use, and explained to the public affairs officer that the images should be guarded closely to prevent plagiarism, someone made several copies and distributed them.
 In many cases, the soldiers appear to have been unaware that Leeson never intended for copies to be made of the CD, as more than one has written to him asking for a replacement copy after losing their disc.

 Subsequently, numerous incidents have occurred in which soldiers, photographers, or others have passed off Leeson's work as their own, either on photography sites, blogs, or print periodicals.

-Personal data
+Personal life

 Leeson was born October 18, 1957, in Abilene, Texas, and died there April 16, 2022.
 He was most recently married to former Dallas Morning News photographer Kim Ritzenthaler (on April 17, 2000), with whom he had two children.
 He also had three children from a previous marriage, which ended in 1998.